IkarosKappler/tswebpack/README.md

 This file is not generated, you will have to maintain it manually each time you add new components.

 In this file you should bind all components/classes/functions/constants to the global scope which your global app needs.
-The global scope which is `window` in the browser, or in a more general case `globalThis` (keep compatible with node environments which do not know the `window` instance).
+The global scope is usually `window` in the browser, or in a more general case `globalThis`.
+The latter one keeps your code compatible with node environments which may not know the `window` instance (and with and modern web browsers).